 6.x.1 Description

 This solution targets partially for the KI#2, i.e., S&F satellite operation, revolving around how to optimize the transport of both MT (Downlink) and MO (Uplink) traffic, including data and signaling, under the scenario of intermittent feeder link, for NR NTN case.
+Its main objective lies at addressing the potential overloading due to the exodus of stored mesgs (once service-link and/or feeder-link re-gain connectivity).
+This solution proposal can be complementary to other S&F solution enhancements.

 Specifically, it addresses:

 The minimum necessary set of core network functions that would be on-board satellite(s);